Giancarlo Stanton Preview, Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- The nine strikeouts per nine innings put together by the Astros pitching staff ranks 10th in MLB.

-- The Astros have a 3.93 team ERA that ranks eighth across all league pitching staffs.
+- The Astros have a 3.93 team ERA that ranks eighth among all league pitching staffs.

-- Astros pitchers combine to allow 167 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- In his most recent appearance on Saturday, the right-hander went five innings against the Detroit Tigers, allowing two earned runs while surrendering four hits.
+- His most recent time out was on Monday against the Boston Red Sox, when the right-hander went four innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.